7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Why We Chose

-We chose Jabra Enhance as the “Best for Seniors” due to its long warranty, reputation for good customer support, and devices that offer a package of easy-to-use features.
+We chose Jabra Enhance as the “Best Overall” due to its long warranty, reputation for good customer support, and devices that offer a package of easy-to-use features.
 We also found the app easy to use for making adjustments to the volume and listening settings, which wasn’t the case for every hearing aid we tested.

 Features